 While I was wondering what title to give this post, the phrase “driven to abstraction” jumped into my head and rattled around.
 A moment later, I realised I’d made a mistake, since the phrase is actually “driven to distraction”.
 But some things are meant to be, so I’m sticking with Driven to Abstraction.

-I don’t tackle abstract paintings often.
+I don’t tackle abstracts often.
 Frankly, I find them difficult.
 As a result, they can go wrong for me very easily.
 However, I do get a lot of enjoyment from the different approach that this style of painting demands.

 When I paint in a representational style, I know what my subject is, right from the outset.
 It’s almost like painting from A to Z.

 With abstract painting, I really don’t know my subject.
-Even if I have a rough idea in my head, like I did with End Of A Golden Day, my approach relies on intuition.
+Even if I have a rough idea in my head, like I did with Transition, my approach relies on intuition.
 Usually, I put down some paint, more or less randomly, think about it, add more paint, think again, and so on.
 I feel as if like the painting finds its own way to completion, with me helping it along.
 I can’t explain it any better than that.